 The scheme brings students together with private, public and third sector organisations, giving them the opportunity to tackle real life challenges and gain practical work experience, whilst allowing organisations to tap into the specialist skills, knowledge and insight offered by Sheffield Hallam students.

 Students undertake community advancement projects, as a learning opportunity relevant to their discipline, developing key skills in support of their career aspirations and giving them an edge when they enter the graduate job market.
 For some of our students, undertaking these projects may be a key route to getting work experience, which can make an enormous difference to our students’ future career prospects.

 Students work on activities within term time, as the work that they produce is assessed within one of the modules on their degree course.
 Depending on the student’s module, activities can run within semester one (October to December) or semester two or (February to April/May)

 How to get involved

-For more information about Venture Matrix and how to get involved
+To find out more information about community and how to get involved:

 If you are an academic who would like to find out more about community advancement projects and how they can support your curriculum delivery please contact: